AyarWPM/amuyanaPHP/README.md

 # AmuyañaPHP

-This is the source code of the web version for the [Amuyaña](https://github.com/AyarWPM/amuyana) project which is written in Java and JavaFX.
+AmuyañaPHP is the web version for the [Amuyaña](https://github.com/AyarWPM/amuyana) project which is written in Java and JavaFX.

 ## Live version